shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

   * Attribution to You: Have they correctly attributed your channel (as specified in your version of Clause 3.b of the License)?
   * Permitted Platforms: Is their Derivative Work published on one of the platforms you designated as "Permitted Platforms" in the License (as per Clause 3.a of the License)?
   * Check the Contracting Party: If the Licensee is a legal entity, check if their notification includes the official name of that entity, as required by Clause 3.c of the License.
 * Requesting the "Provided Copy" for Grant-Back Consideration: As the Licensor, you have the right under Clause 3.d of the License to request a "Provided Copy" from the Licensee.
-This is a standard step to consider if you wish to evaluate their work for your own grant-back reuse.
-You might decide to request this copy for any number of reasons—perhaps you have concerns about the copyright cleanness of their "Published Version," or maybe you simply cannot access their work.
-Your request can be simple, such as, "As per the VOD Reaction License, could you please provide me with the copy of your derivative work?"
-You are not required to explain your reasoning or instruct the Licensee on how to perform the copyright clearance; the License itself outlines their obligations for preparing this copy.
-Finally, remember that receiving the Provided Copy simply gives you the option to reuse it; it does not create any obligation for you to actually publish content using it.
+   * This is a standard step to consider if you wish to evaluate their work for your own grant-back reuse.
+   * You might decide to request this copy for any number of reasons—perhaps you have concerns about the copyright cleanness of their "Published Version," or maybe you simply cannot access their work.
+   * Your request can be simple, such as, "As per the VRL, could you please provide me with the copy of your derivative work?"
+   * You are not required to explain your reasoning or instruct the Licensee on how to perform the copyright clearance; the License itself outlines their obligations for preparing this copy.
+   * Finally, remember that receiving the Provided Copy simply gives you the option to reuse it; it does not create any obligation for you to actually publish content using it.
 </details>

 <details>
-<summary>Step 4.2: Engage with the Creator (Recommended)</summary>
+<summary>Step 4.2: Engage with the Creator</summary>

 * Acknowledge their work\!
 A simple thank you, comment, or shout-out can go a long way in fostering a positive community.
 </details>